sandysanthosh/Spring-Boot-Java-architect/note.md

 These annotations simplify the configuration and development process in Spring Boot by reducing XML configuration and allowing developers to express the application's components and behavior directly in the Java code.
 Understanding how to use these annotations effectively is crucial for building robust and maintainable Spring Boot applications.

+## 2.Microservices architecture:

-## 2.Microservices architecture is a design approach where a large application is broken down into smaller, independently deployable services, each focused on a specific business function.
+is a design approach where a large application is broken down into smaller, independently deployable services, each focused on a specific business function.
 Spring Boot, with its features like ease of development, configuration, and embedded servers, can be leveraged effectively to create microservices-based applications.
 Here are key aspects to consider:

 ### 2.Principles of Microservices Architecture: